 Today we'll evaluate Lenovo Group Limited (HKG:992) to determine whether it could have potential as an investment idea.
-In particular, we'll consider its Return On Capital Employed (ROCE), as that can give us insight into how profitably the company is able to employ capital in its business.
+Specifically, we'll consider its Return On Capital Employed (ROCE), since that will give us an insight into how efficiently the business can generate profits from the capital it requires.

 How Do You Calculate Return On Capital Employed?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 Or for Lenovo Group:

 0.13 = US$1.2b ÷ (US$32b - US$23b) (Based on the trailing twelve months to June 2019.)